TheDark/packtpub-downloader/README.md

 - *mobi*: MOBI format
 - *epub*: EPUB format
 - *code*: Accompanying source code, saved as .zip files

+## Using the cache

+The login token is always cached in a file called `mediatokencache.id` in the current working directory.
+If you get an error logging in, delete this file.

+The `-c` argument activates the book list cache.
+It is stored in a file called `packt_cache_file.json` in the media output directory.
+To update the file list, just delete this file.

 I'm working on Python 3.6.0